danielfett/draft-dpop/mainmatter.md

 ```

 When access token introspection is used, the same `cnf` claim as above
-is contained in the introspection response.
+MUST be contained in the introspection response.

 # Acknowledgements {#Acknowledgements}